Brexit: Article 50 will be triggered next week

 The announcement comes a day after European Commission President Jean-Claude Juncker warned that other member states will "realize it's not worth leaving" the EU after they see the deal the UK gets.

+The trigger day, which is next Wednesday, will come as the EU celebrates its 60th anniversary next week.

-The loss of Britain to the bloc, which celebrates its 60th anniversary next week, has created speculation that other states might decide to follow suit, something Juncker strongly disagreed with in an interview published on Sunday.
+The loss of Britain to the bloc has created speculation that other states might decide to follow suit, something Juncker strongly disagreed with in an interview published on Sunday.

 "They will all see from the UK's example that leaving the EU is a bad idea," Juncker told German newspaper Bild am Sonntag.